 Throughout the program, students will receive guidance from program faculty and an experienced advisor with relevant expertise or experience.
 Guidance from the advisor and practicum facilitator will be most intensive during Semesters 3 and 4.
 Staff from Career Services will provide further advisement related to professional development in order to prepare graduates for entry into a career.

 LANGUAGE AND CULTURE PROFICIENCY

-See page 44 language and culture proficiency requirements.
+See page 49 for information on the language and culture proficiency requirements.